 Soy is also linked to increased rate of birth defects, increased chance of developing Alzheimer’s later in life, and is very often genetically modified (unless organic or otherwise stated).
 The health effects of genetically modified foods are a hotly debated issue, but why play guinea pig on yourself when genetically modified foods are so new to our bodies?

-Finally, the minerals found in soymilk are basically useless to humans, because they’re bound up by phytic acid (used by plants for defense against getting eaten before they flower and reproduce).
-Tempeh is much better in this regard, as the phytic acid is broken down by the fermentation process.
-By some accounts having around half the phytic acid.
+Finally, the minerals found in soymilk are basically useless to humans, because they’re bound up by phytic acid (which is used by plants to defend against getting eaten before they flower and reproduce).

 - Dairy is one of the worst acne triggers in the Western diet.
 It contains the growth hormone IGF-1 and it spikes your insulin dramatically, leading to inflammation, redness, swelling, clogged pores, and acne.

-- Try cutting out processed milk and dairy products from your diet for 90 days.
-It’s one of the most powerful things you can do to start clearing up your skin.
+- Try either the Total Elimination Plan (avoiding all dairy) or the Reduce and Boost Plan (reducing dairy consumption and boosting the quality of consumed dairy) for 30 days.
+These are among the most powerful things you can do to start clearing up your skin.